ChrisP1118/magnetag-docs/getting-started/index.md

 To get started, plug everything in and turn it on.

 Insert the batteries into the armor vests.
 Be sure to insert them the correct way!

+It might take a few minutes for everything to turn on.
+Once it's all on, your armor vests should light up.
+The screen on the PC should show a video of people playing MagneTag.